cienbiswas/Rackod/README.md

 # Rackod

-Rackod is a project from @mittermor and @cienbiswas for school purposes.
+Rackod is a project from @moritzmitterdorfer moritzmitterdorfer and @cienbiswas for school purposes.

 <br>